pudly/schmopera-hugo/content/articles/varied-opera-bites-delivers-interesting-delectable-morsels.md

 date = "2018-10-28T12:49:00-04:00"
 lastmod = "2018-10-28T16:16:00-04:00"
 publishDate = "2018-10-28T12:49:00-04:00"
-slug = "varied-opera-bites-delivers-interesting-delectable-morsels"
-title = "Varied Opera Bites delivers interesting &amp; delectable morsels"
+short_description = "Of course no wife would be spurred to murder her husband based on fortune cookie fortunes, but here it happens, and in exactly the kind of over-the-top manner that only opera can pull off.
+It was a joyous way to end the first half of the program." slug = "varied-opera-bites-delivers-interesting-delectable-morsels" title = "Varied Opera Bites delivers interesting &amp; delectable morsels"
 +++